michael-gif/Command-maker/README.md

 # Command-processor
-A thing which you can use to register and process terminal style commands
+A module you can use to make and process terminal style commands

 # Usage
 - Instantiate the `CommandProcessor` class